spikeheap/spikeheap.github.io/src/posts/2013-11-21-setting-up-grails-code-quality-tools-with-local-sonar.md

 date: 2013-11-21 13:25:00+00:00
 comments: true
 published: true
+description: We want to be able to measure code quality for a Grails/Javascript project I've just joined.
+I have had good experiences with Sonar before, so set out to get the important (to me) metrics from one into the other
 ---

 We want to be able to measure code quality for a Grails/Javascript project I've just joined.
 I have had good experiences with Sonar before, so set out to get the important (to me) metrics from one into the other: